-Accordingly, the project was located and designed with the target senior population in mind utilizing statutory and best practice design standards for senior housing.
-The affordable units are clustered in two senior dedicated buildings, which will enhance the efficiency in operating the project and in delivering senior support services such as continuing education and wellness programs, while improving accessibility and ensuring the privacy, safety and security of its senior residents.
-In addition, the location of the buildings adjacent to Stevens Creek Boulevard next to the mixed-use building and Central Green area will help promote engagement with the neighborhood and provide optimal access to services for its senior residents.
+Accordingly, the project was located and designed with the target senior population in mind, utilizing statutory and best practice design standards for senior housing.
+The senior units are located in dedicated senior living buildings, either in a licensed, assisted living senior facility, Building 1, or in an independent living senior facility, Building 2.
+This will enhance the efficiency in operating the project and in delivering appropriate senior support services.
+This will also help ensure the privacy, safety and security of the senior residents.
+In addition, the location of the buildings adjacent to Stevens Creek Boulevard and the Central Green area will help promote engagement with the neighborhood and provide optimal access to services for its senior residents.